5 Slipping Clutch Symptoms (What It Means and How to Fix It)

 Flywheel surface after driving with a bad clutch for too many miles.

-There is pretty much only one solution to fixing a slipping clutch, and that is clutch replacement.
 Sometimes a leaking rear main seal will cause a good clutch to slip (as the clutch may be lubricated in engine oil), but usually you will just replace the clutch while you’re in there; the mechanic has to drop the transmission to replace the rear main seal anyway, and the cost of parts for a clutch job isn’t very high.

 You will also want to consider resurfacing or replacing the flywheel and pressure plate, as these parts can degrade from use.
 If the clutch is worn down to the rivets, chances are the excessive heat and metal-to-metal contact will damage the flywheel and warrant replacement.